keithfma/keithfma.github.io/_posts/2018-10-08-somerville-slope.md

 One critical prerequisite for the ground slope analysis to work is that estimated slopes must exclude buildings and trees.
-Happily, LiDAR contains some extra information that helps in labeling and removing these above ground features (e.g. multiple returns from tree canopy and ground).
-Even more happily, this lidar dataset has classifications for all points meaning that I can simply filter by the label to get the ground-return-only dataset I need.
+Happily, LiDAR contains some extra information that helps in labeling and removing these above-ground features (e.g. multiple returns from tree canopy and ground).
+Even more happily, this LiDAR dataset classifies for all points as "default", "ground", "water", etc,, meaning that I can simply filter by the label to get the ground-return-only dataset I need.

 In total, this ground-only dataset contains ~36 million elevation observations.
 There are "holes" wherever buildings were removed from the dataset, but we do